 Previously, Rob worked as senior director of ACO network and value-based payment for the NYC Health + Hospitals ACO, and provided consulting support to Robert Wood Johnson Partners and the Rutgers Center for State Health Policy on issues pertaining to ACO development.

-Rob holds a master’s degree in public policy with a concentration in health policy from the Edward J. Bloustein School of Planning and Public Policy and a master of business administration degree in marketing from Rutgers Business School.
-He graduated with a bachelor’s degree in political science from Rutgers University – New Brunswick.
+Rob holds a master’s degree in public policy with a concentration in health policy from the Edward J. Bloustein School of Planning and Public Policy, as well as a master of business administration degree in marketing from Rutgers Business School.
+He earned a bachelor’s degree in political science from Rutgers University – New Brunswick.

 Outside of CHCS, Rob enjoys spending time with friends, family, and dogs; traveling; a good conversation or debate; and of course, long walks on the beach.